This summer, I found myself single for the first time since I was nineteen years old.

 Having started with Bumble, I didn’t encounter this darker side of dating apps until downloading Tinder a few weeks ago.
 There are a surprising (to naïve me, anyway) number of people with, er, interesting search specifications.
 Including, but not limited to, couples looking for a third “participant”; married men seeking mistresses (and you thought I wasn’t going to give you any French clichés); and a whooole lot of requests of the “Fifty Shades” variety.
 If you don’t understand what I mean by that, I will not be the one to taint your innocence.

-Anyway, of the three apps, I’ve only seen this stuff on Tinder, so apparently there’s some kind of unwritten code at play here.
+Anyway, of the three apps, I’ve only really seen this stuff on Tinder, so apparently there’s some kind of unwritten code at play here.

 Although I was offered a video strip-tease by a guy I spoke to briefly on Bumble.
 I politely declined.